|

 being reconstructed by a toy factory to dispel the negative publicity surrounding

+the doll.
 Back in one

 place, Chucky tracks his prey to a foster home where the chase begins again